jorge-borbinha/reDimLungs/README.md

 ## Example

-The files available in the repository depict the result after the program is run.
-The program was run employing the following tasks:
+The files available in the directory "Example" depict the result after the program is run using ICRP-AF, employing the following tasks:

 ```
 x a p